DevExpert250802/Operating-System/README.md

     - Strategy to only load pages when they are needed
     - Paging + Swapping
   - Advantages
-    - user can write program for extremely large virtual address space
+    - user can write programs for extremely large virtual address space
-    - [CPU utilisation & throughput] increases & [Response Time, Turn aruond time, TAT] remains same
+    - [CPU utilisation & throughput] increases & [Response Time, Turn around time, TAT] remains same
     - Less I/O would be needed to load or swap user programs into memory, so each user program would run faster
     - Degree of Multiprogramming increases
     - allows file and memory to be shared by 2 or more processes through page sharing
-  - If it is used carelessely, it can decrease performance
+  - If it is used carefully, it can decrease performance
 - [Demand Paging](https://www.youtube.com/watch?v=Agi0u5Png_U)
   - paging + swapping
   - Lazy Swapper